Use of local exhaust ventilation systems: fume cupboards

 Fume cupboard performance and recommended sash height

-Note: The new Variable Air Volume (VAV) fume cupboards do not require recommended sash height label (see below)
+Note: The new Variable Air Volume (VAV) fume cupboards do not require a recommended sash height label (see below).

 Figure 7: 'Fume Cupboard Out Of Order' sticker